Source-Proof Staffing Client Follow-Up

 - Model value from protected job orders, feedback loops, assignment starts, redeployment needs, gross margin, and staff time.

-- Connect client demand to staffing candidate follow-up, agency prospect follow-up, outbound AI calls, pricing, and Get Started.
+- Connect client demand to staffing candidate follow-up, event-list follow-up, agency prospect follow-up, outbound AI calls, pricing, and Get Started.

 How the operation changes when the phone stops leaking revenue